 Get the quote in writing before accepting.

-Bathroom electrics are subject to Part P of the Building Regulations and must be carried out by a qualified electrician who can notify or self-certify the work.
+Bathroom electrical work must comply with Part P of the Building Regulations.¹⁰ Some bathroom electrical work is notifiable and must either be carried out by a registered competent person who can self-certify, or notified to Building Control before work begins.
+Replacements, repairs and maintenance are generally not notifiable.
 Some plumbing engineers work with a regular electrician; others leave it to you to book one.

-Confirm who’s handling Part P before work starts.
+Confirm who’s responsible for Part P compliance and any required notification before work starts.

 Bathroom Plumbing across Croydon — areas we cover